Frequently Asked Questions

 Can I use Polar Alignment when I’m off-axis guiding?

 We recommend not to do this.
-If you do want to give it a try, it may work if your StarAid focal length is 300mm or less.
-Best results are with a piggy-back setup with a guide scope between 50mm and 200mm focal length.
+If you do want to give it a try, it may work if the focal length is less than 300mm.
+Best results are with a piggy-back setup with a guide scope between 100mm and 150mm focal length.

 When you’re off-axis guiding, your main instrument is also the guide scope.
-Typically this means a focal length of more than 300mm.
-This means the field of view is reduced, which causes the following complications:
+Typically you will use a focal length exceeding 300mm.
+This reduces the field of view, causing the following complications:

 Is an accurate polar alignment necessary for guiding?